DrakirL/DrakirL.github.io/p10/class/exorcist.md

 ### Level 1: Exorcist Subclass
 You choose a Exorcist Subclass and gain its Level 1 Features.

 ### Level 2: Blood Rite?
+Weapon Bond?
-You can use 1 Action on your turn to enhance a weapon you are holding by choosing a damage type (Sonic, Acid, Cold, Fire, Lightning, Infernal, Radiant, or Necrotic) and taking damage of that type equal to your Rite Die.
-This damage cannot be prevented or reduced in any way.
+You can use 1 Action on your turn and spend 1 MP to enhance a weapon you are holding.
+You can use a weapon you have enhanced this way as a focus to cast any spell you know.
-<br><br>
 The enhancement lasts for up to a minute, until you let go of the weapon, or use this feature again. <br>
-When you hit a creature with the enhanced weapon, it takes extra damage of the chosen type equal to your Rite Die.
+When you enhance the weapon, choose one of the following damage types: Sonic, Acid, Cold, Fire, Lightning, Infernal, Radiant, or Necrotic.
+When you deal damage with the enhaced weapon, you may change the type of the damage dealt to the type you chose.

 ### Level 2: Sixth Sense?
-You can use 1 Action on your turn to detect the exact location of any of your Sworn Enemies within 100 feet of you. <br>
+You can use 1 Action on your turn to detect the exact location of any of your Sworn Enemies within 100? paces of you. <br>
 Also detects its "influence", such as spells or other terrain effects.
 (PHRASING?
 DETAILS?)

 ### Level 3: Subclass Feature